theironcook/Backbone.ModelBinder/README.md

     }
 ````

-The Binding Hash can take any JQuery selector to locate which html element(s) to bind to - just like the Backbone View events block.
+The Binding Hash can take any jQuery selector to locate which html element(s) to bind to - just like the Backbone View events block.

 <br>
 The bindings definition hash can also define multiple html elements with an array.